PrunedNeuron/icon-request-api/client/src/data/skills/index.md

 ---
 category: 'skills section'
-title: 'Skills'
+title: 'Skills (Relative to each other)'
-subtitle: 'Tecnologies & Tools'
+subtitle: 'Technologies & Tools'
 ---